arlogy/jsu/doc/jsu_common.md

 *Use this function only in rare cases where third-party libraries such as jQuery are not an option.*

-Sets the visibility of an HTML element.
+Sets the visibility of an HTML element, updating its display style accordingly.
 - `elt`: the HTML element whose visibility is to be set; could be the result of `document.getElementById()` for example.
 - `vis`: indicates whether `elt` must be visible or not.
     - If `vis` is falsy, `'none'` is used as display style for `elt`.
     - Otherwise the value of `dsp` is used as display style unless `dsp` is falsy or `'none'`, in which case `'revert'` is used instead.
-    - You don't have to worry about these specifications unless a specific `dsp` should be passed for some HTML element when setting its visibility in a given context.
+    - You don't have to worry about these specifications unless you have to pass a specific `dsp` for some HTML element when setting its visibility in a given context.
 - `dsp`: optional display style; possible values are those of the display CSS property (e.g. `'inline'`, `'block'`, etc.), depending on browsers and the HTML